josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🍊_the_president_as_mark.md

 # 🍊 The President as Mark
-**First created:** 2025-09-20 | **Last updated:** 2025-09-20
+**First created:** 2025-09-20 | **Last updated:** 2025-10-03
-*How Britain could use satire and cultural translation to expose how Trump is being played — fighting fascism while blunting toxic distractions.*
+*How Britain could use satire and cultural translation to expose how Trump is being played — fighting fascism while blunting toxic distractions*

 ---